Take part in arthritis research

 There are many reasons that people choose to take part in research:

 The results from research are applied to all communities.
-But often, there is not an equal mix of ethnicities in the projects.
+But often, there is not an equal mix of people, for example ethnicities, ages, and genders in the projects.
 Taking part in research like clinical trials is important for all.
 Not only does it offer the chance to access the latest treatments but unless you take part the medicines and healthcare of the future may not be suitable for you, your children and theirs.

 How can I find a study I can take part in?